 Ambulatory Care Nurses can choose to specialize in their field.
 They may work specifically with pediatrics or geriatrics, for example.
 They can also decide to specialize within in certain field of diseases or injuries.
 There are a lot of options for those going into ambulatory care nursing.

 Unlike nurses that work crazy hospital hours, ambulatory care nurses find they have more stable work schedules.
 They also do not have as many health emergencies that they deal with on a daily basis which makes ambulatory care nursing a less stressful job option.

 How Much Does an Ambulatory Nurse Make?

 Thanks to the Affordable Care Act, there are more Americans than ever with access to health insurance.
 In turn, more people are able to seek medical treatment which is causing doctor’s offices and clinics to be exceptionally busy places.
-This is creating more jobs for nurses and the career outlook for a Registered Nurse, which is the most similar to Ambulatory Care Nursing, is expected to grow 16% by 2024.
-This is significantly faster than all other occupations.
-The average median salary range for Ambulatory Care Nurses is $63,000 annually.
+This is creating more jobs for nurses and the career outlook for a Registered Nurse, which is the most similar to Ambulatory Care Nursing, is expected to grow 7% by 2029.
+This is faster than the average of all other occupations.
+The average median salary range for a RN is $75,330 per year.